-When your M Plus Account is closed, we'll send you something showing all your payments from the last five years.
+When your Private Current Account or Current Account Tracker is closed, we'll send you something showing all your payments from the last five years.
 You can tell us if you don't want it.
 And if you change your mind, we'll hang on to it for at least five more years.